ushaakumaar/COVID19_Impacts_On_Business_And_Workforce_Trends/README.md

 * **Airlines & Travel Routes**
     - Route that has maximum cancellations was determined
     - Route that has maximum delays was determined
-    - Airlines that has maximum cancellations was determined
+    - Airline that has maximum cancellations was determined
-    - Airlines that has maximum delays was determined
+    - Airline that has maximum delays was determined

 * **Safest Travel Destination**
     - Top 15 Safest travel destinations at County Level in US was determined